vonNord/EasyEx/README.md

 1. Aaaaand that should be it.
     If you do these things, make these functions, react-redux will call them for you in a manner that makes all this work.

-1. What helped me was to see the sequence the functions was called in.
+1. What helped me was to see the sequence the functions were called in.
     Here is when the application starts up:
     ![Components viewed in Console during startup](img/screenshot4.png)